Decision Date: October 28, 2005

-Evelyn, Frank, and Joy McIntyre, Cam McDonald, and Tom Hallbauer, (collectively referred to as the “Appellants”) appealed two determinations issued by the District Manager, that the Appellants had contravened section 74(1) of the Forest Practices Code of British Columbia Act.
-A penalty of $3,000 was levied against the McIntyres, and a penalty of $500 was levied against Mr. Hallbauer and Mr. McDonald for incidents of exceeding a safe degree of use of certain pastures and having cattle out of rotation, contrary to an approved range use plan (“RUP”).
+Beau West Ranches Ltd. (“Beau West”) and McDonald Ranch and Lumber Ltd. (“McDonald”) (collectively referred to as the “Appellants”) appealed two determinations issued by the District Manager, that the Appellants had contravened section 74(1) of the Forest Practices Code of British Columbia Act.
+A penalty of $500 was levied against each of the Appellants for incidents of exceeding a safe degree of use of certain pastures and having cattle out of rotation, contrary to an approved range use plan (“RUP”).

-The McIntyres hold a grazing licence, which allows them to graze livestock on Crown range in the Grasmere North Range Unit of the Rocky Mountain Forest District (the “Range”).
-At the time of the alleged contraventions, Mr. Hallbauer and Mr. McDonald jointly held a range permit, which is similar to a grazing licence, with the exception that it was limited to a term of five years.
-As a condition of their respective licence and permit, the Appellants signed RUPs, which set the terms and conditions of their use of the Range.
-These included: scheduling the order in which animals must be grazed in each pasture of the Range Unit throughout the grazing season; specifications for the amount of use to which each pasture may be put; the number and types of animals that may be turned out on the Range; and, the total Animal Unit Months (“AUMs”) the rancher may utilize over the grazing season.
+The Appellants hold separate grazing licences, which allow them to graze livestock on Crown range in the Grasmere North Range Unit of the Rocky Mountain Forest District (the “Range”).
+As a condition of their respective licences, the Appellants signed RUPs, which set the terms and conditions of their use of the Range.
+These included: scheduling the order in which animals must be grazed in each pasture of the Range throughout the grazing season; specifications for the amount of use to which each pasture may be put; the number and types of animals that may be turned out on the Range; and, the total Animal Unit Months the rancher may utilize over the grazing season.

-The Commission also found that the defence of officially induced error did not apply because Ministry staff did not provide erroneous legal advice to the Appellants regarding their legal obligations as licensees.
+The Commission also found that the defence of officially induced error did not apply because Ministry staff did not provide erroneous legal advice to the Appellants regarding their legal obligations as licencees.

-In light of previous decisions in comparable circumstances, the Commission found that the penalties were appropriate.
-Further, the Commission noted that it had no jurisdiction to make an order to the Government with respect to the allocation of the penalty.
+In light of previous decisions involving comparable circumstances, the Commission found that the penalties were appropriate.

 Accordingly, the Commission denied the appeals.